Christian1984/vfrmap-for-vr/README.md

 > If you don't trust the binary my suggestion would be two-fold:
 >
 > - Step 1: Upload the binaries to virustotal and see how many scanners throw a positive.
 > - Step 2: Clone the repository and build the binary yourself.
-Everything is open source, hence anyone who knows anything about building software can check the codebase for harmful code...
+Everything is open-source, hence anyone who knows anything about building software can check the codebase for harmful code...
 >
 > Generally speaking (and that's true for anything you download from the web): If you don't trust the code, don't execute it!
 Especially NOT with elevated rights(!!!)
 I can understand anyone who doesn't want to run the software and appreciate how people ask questions instead of simply running the server...
 >
 > At the end of the day, it is your call.
 If you don't trust me and a binary that is flagged by a virus scanner, I do respect that.
-It's common sense, and I am not happy with the entire false-positive-situation either.
-That is why in the mid-term I am planning to migrate the entire server component from GO to .NEt, which should hopefully help to mitigate the issue.
+It's common sense, and I am not happy with the entire false-positive situation either.
+That is why in the mid-term I am planning to migrate the entire server component from GO to .NET, which should hopefully help to mitigate the issue.

 However, here's a virus report from virustotal for the binaries of Version 1.0.3.
 Please note how many virus scanners do NOT flag the server as a positive.
 Please upload your own copy of FSKneeboard to virustotal to see the results of the latest version for yourself.